Vikas2201/Ineuron-Full-Stack-Data-Scientist-Courses-Assignments/README.md

 # Ineuron Full Stack Data Scientist Courses Assignments
 ---------------------------------------------------------------------------------

-This repository consists of all the practical assignment done while persuing Full stack data scientist courses and intership program with Ineuron.
+* This repository consists of all the practical assignment done while persuing Full stack data scientist courses and intership program with Ineuron.

+* Do ⭐ the repository , if it helped you in anyway.